 Independent living communities are designed to offer residents services and amenities to help them maintain an independent and autonomous lifestyle.
 Many independent living communities are not licensed as assisted living providers and are not equipped to provide services for those who require skilled nursing care or higher acuity assisted living.

 However, some communities may include a separate licensed assisted living facility for residents as they develop new healthcare or support needs.
 For instance, although Village Green is a rental-based community designed to promote and support independence, residents have the ability to transition into assisted living if additional care is needed in the future.

-When it comes to cost, you won’t pay a considerable upfront entry fee to join an independent living community, only a monthly fee, which makes this option more affordable for many families.
+When it comes to cost, you will not pay the enormous upfront entry fee to join an independent living community, only an initial community fee and your monthly rental fee, which makes this option more affordable for many families.
 In order to get a better cost estimate, it’s important to research what amenities and services are included in the published monthly rate and which are charged as separate fees.
 Generally, your monthly fee will cover:

 - Campus amenities.
 This includes meals, scheduled transportation, programs and activities.

 - Apartment and home amenities.
 This includes housing, utilities, access to a full kitchen, air conditioning, weekly housekeeping, interior and exterior maintenance, and cable television.

 - Well-being services.
 This includes fire and life safety systems, emergency call systems, and two non-intrusive well-being checks each day.

 It’s difficult to do an accurate comparison of the costs associated with CCRCs and independent living communities because they are structured differently.
 Also, it’s impossible to predict the future.
 For some people, an independent living facility is all they will require for the duration of their life, making it the less costly option.
 However, many residents develop more healthcare issues and needs that require a stressful and expensive move to a retirement community.